John Lindsay: U.S. Representative

-Lindsay began gravitating toward politics as one of the founders of the Youth for Eisenhower club in 1951 and as president of The New York Young Republican Club in 1952.
-He went on to join the United States Department of Justice in 1955 as executive assistant to Attorney General Herbert Brownell.
+Lindsay began gravitating toward politics as one of the founders of the Youth for Eisenhower club in 1951 and as president of the New York Young Republican Club in 1952.
+He went on to join the U.S. Department of Justice in 1955 as executive assistant to Attorney General Herbert Brownell.
 There he worked on civil liberties cases as well as the 1957 Civil Rights Act.
 In 1958, with the backing of Brownell as well as Bruce Barton, John Aspinwall Roosevelt, and Edith Willkie, Lindsay won the Republican primary and went on to be elected to Congress as the representative of the "Silk Stocking" 17th district, exemplified by Manhattan's Upper East Side but also encompassing the diverse Lower East Side and historically bohemian Greenwich Village.

 While in Congress, Lindsay established a liberal voting record increasingly at odds with his own party.
-He was an early supporter of federal aid to education and Medicare; and advocated the establishment of a federal United States Department of Housing and Urban Development and a National Foundation for the Arts and Humanities.
-He was called a maverick, casting the lone dissenting vote for a Republican-sponsored bill extending the power of the Postmaster General to impound obscene mail and one of only two dissenting votes for a bill allowing federal interception of mail from Communist countries.
-Also known for his wit, when asked by his party leaders why he opposed legislation to combat communism and pornography, he replied that the two were the major industries of his district and if they were suppressed then "the 17th district would be a depressed area".
-Lindsay voted in favor of the Civil Rights Act of 1960 and 1964, the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.
+He was an early supporter of federal aid to education and Medicare, and advocated the establishment of a federal United States Department of Housing and Urban Development and a National Foundation for the Arts and Humanities.
+He was called a maverick, casting the lone dissenting vote for a Republican-sponsored bill extending the power of the Postmaster General to impound obscene mail, and one of only two dissenting votes for a bill allowing federal interception of mail from Communist countries.
+Also known for his wit, when asked by his party leaders why he opposed legislation to combat Communism and pornography, he replied that the two were the major industries of his district and if they were suppressed then "the 17th district would be a depressed area".
+Lindsay voted in favor of the Civil Rights Act of 1960 and 1964, the 24th Amendment to the U.S. Constitution, and the Voting Rights Act of 1965.

-Mayoralty of New York City
+Mayor of New York City

-In 1965, Lindsay was elected Mayor of New York City as a Republican with the support of the Liberal Party of New York in a three-way race.
-He defeated Democratic mayoral candidate Abraham D. Beame, then City Comptroller, as well as National Review founder William F. Buckley, Jr., who ran on the Conservative line.
+In the 1965 New York City mayoral election, Lindsay was elected mayor of New York City as a Republican with the support of the Liberal Party of New York in a three-way race.
+He defeated Democratic mayoral candidate Abraham D. Beame, then City Comptroller, as well as conservative thinker and National Review founder William F. Buckley Jr., who ran on the Conservative Party line.
 The unofficial motto of the campaign, taken from a Murray Kempton column, was "He is fresh and everyone else is tired".